gjtiquia/website/blog-repo/blog-one.md

 ---
-title: Some title for a test blog
+title: Blog One
 description: Some description for the test blog
 ---

-# Some title for a test blog
+# Blog One

 ## Introduction